 Dave Heistein is a Certified Public Accountant in the State of California, a QuickBooks Pro Advisor and managing partner of ProfitwiseAccounting.com.
 The Profitwise team includes experienced and knowledgeable bookkeepers, accountants, and business consultants familiar with the tax issues faced by online businesses and the steps necessary to minimize the tax online businesses such as bloggers, e-commerce sites, and affiliates face.

-If you have any questions about income tax reporting obligations for overseas independent contractors, feel free to give Dave a call (619-819-0252).
+If you have any questions about your tax obligations when hiring overseas independent contractors, feel free to give Dave a call (619-819-0252).